tessgi/TessGiWebsite/content/pages/the-mission/telescope.md

 *TESS CCD mosaic in mounting bracket (left).
 TESS CCD mosaic and focal plane electronics with frame store regions covered (right).
 Image credit: MIT*

 ### Data Handling Unit
 The TESS Data Handling Unit (DHU) provides the hardware, software, and firmware for camera control, on-board data processing, data storage, spacecraft avionics, and ground communications.
 The DHU is manufactured by SEAKR Engineering, Inc. and consists of an Athena-3 Single Board Computer, an RCC5 module, an FMC-Gen3 192 gigabyte solid state recorder (SSR), a low voltage power supply, and other ancillary components.
 During science operations, the four TESS cameras produce a continuous stream of images with an exposure time of 2 s.
 The DHU performs real time processing on these data to convert raw CCD images into data products responsible for ground postprocessing.
-This includes cosmic ray mitigation and collecting pixel sub-arrays for 2 min cadence targets and image stacks for the 30 min FFIs.
+This includes cosmic ray mitigation and collecting pixel sub-arrays for postage stamp targets and image stacks for the FFIs.
 The DHU also calculates photometric centroids from around 200 photometric guide stars from each 2 s image from each camera.
 These data are used to calculate offset quaternions for fine attitude pointing control by the Master Avionics Unit (MAU).
 Data downlink via the Ka-band antenna is also controlled by the DHU.
 Data stored on the SSR are downlinked every 13.7 days at orbit perigee.

 ### Summary specifications